Blog Post

 Get your lawn Aerated

-Your lawn has had a long year of getting watered, being pressurized and packed down by lawn mowing, now its time to the oliviate the pressure.
+Your lawn has had a long year of getting watered, being pressurized and packed down by lawn mowing, now its time to the alleviate the pressure.
 Aerating is a great thing for the lawn.
 It pokes holes throughout the lawn allowing for water, air and nutrients to get in deep to the roots.
 The holes are 2 or 3 inches into the ground, not too deep for your sprinkler lines to get punctured, but deep enough to help with new roots.

 Contact Us